-In the realm of marketing and advertising, we see this approach applied frequently.
-For example, almost every advertising you encounter will show people who are meant to appeal to the target market for the product.
-The more a customer likes and associates with a person, the more likely they will be affected by that person.
+In marketing and advertising, we see this approach applied frequently.
+For example, almost every advertisement you encounter will show people who are meant to appeal to the target market for the product.
+The more a customer likes and associate with a person, the more likely they will be affected by that person.

 6. Consensus or Social Proof

 You may have noticed that many hotels leave a tiny card in the bathroom to encourage visitors to reuse their towels and sheets.
-The majority of them do so by emphasizing the positive impact that reuse may have on environmental protection.
+The majority of them do so by emphasizing the positive impact of reuse on environmental protection.
 This method turns out to be quite effective, resulting in roughly 35% compliance.
 Is there, however, a more effective method?

 It turns out that approximately 75% of customers who stay in a hotel for several nights reuse their towels at some point throughout their stay.
 The single most successful message, it turns out, was modifying only a few lines on a sign to honestly point out what comparable past visitors had done, resulting in a 33% boost in reuse.

-This notion of consensus or social proof can be difficult to use in the workplace from a personal standpoint.
+This notion of consensus or social proof can be challenging to use in the workplace from a personal standpoint.
 Still, managing your reputation and personal brand may be feasible.